 Herman B Wells had a strong commitment to a global view of education.
 In the early 1940s, he divided his time between IU and the U.S. State Department and was active in the precursors to the United Nations.
 Recognizing the importance of international students to the university, he created the position of counselor to foreign students in 1943 when international enrollments numbered fewer than 50.
 He chose for that position a young faculty member, Leo R. Dowling who had taught French and then business administration.
 As well as advising foreign students, Dowling continued teaching and assisted with Veteran’s Affairs.

 During the 1940s, Dowling’s activities focused on the needs of international students.
 He helped to set up the National Association of Foreign Student Advisors.
 In the spring of 1951, with the leadership of Wells and Dowling, an International Center was established in a house on campus.
-In 1958 the international center activities moved to the newly renovated Alpha Chi Omega sorority house that had been built on South Jordan Avenue in the late 1920’s, a Tudor style house which sat on a hill overlooking the Jordan River with the Read residence facility behind it.
+In 1958 the international center activities moved to the newly renovated Alpha Chi Omega sorority house that had been built in the late 1920’s, a Tudor style house which sat on a hill with the Read residence facility behind it.

 Greater space and increasing numbers of international students—from 531 in 1960, to 1,442 in 1970, to almost 2,000 in 1980—resulted in an expansion of the center’s activities.
 International student orientation, forums on current global issues, practical help sessions on finances, employment, and reentry and conversation circles were some of the events that the center offered the university community in the facility.